 As if that wasn’t enough, fiber internet also uses a dedicated connection.
 In other words, your household is the only one using that connection to get online.
 Cable internet often uses a shared connection, which is quite literally shared among several households — sometimes even an entire neighborhood.
 This can lead to congestion and difficulty getting on the network if many other people are trying to access it at the same time.

 Want to test how fast your internet connection is compared to fiber internet?
 Take our free online internet speed test.

 Differences Between Fiber & Other Internet Types

 Internet options abound.
 What makes fiber so different?
 You can read more about the best type of home internet, but we’ll give you the basics here.

-- Fiber internet vs. DSL internet: Some types of DSL do offer symmetrical speeds, just like fiber.
+- Fiber internet vs. DSL internet: Fiber uses glass strands to transmit information via light.
+DSL uses telephone lines to transmit information via electricity.
+Due to this difference, fiber can reach faster speeds with greater reliability and without electrical interference.
+Some types of DSL do offer symmetrical speeds, just like fiber.
 But those speeds are a fraction of what you’ll get with fiber (think 15 Mbps compared to 1,000 Mbps).
 Fiber still wins in this case.

-- Fiber internet vs. Cable internet: Cable internet offers the most comparable speeds to fiber, but fiber still wins.
+- Fiber internet vs. Cable internet: Fiber uses glass strands to transmit information via light.
+Cable uses copper wires to transmit information via electricity.
+Due to this difference, fiber can reach faster speeds with greater reliability and without electrical interference.
+Cable internet offers the most comparable speeds to fiber, but fiber still wins.
 Fiber has faster and symmetrical speeds, is more reliable, and the cables themselves last longer.
-That means you’ll probably have fewer network repairs (and related downtime) to worry over.
+That means you’ll have fewer network repairs (and related downtime) to worry over.